 Youth Tour/CYCLE Contest Winners

-The competition was open to juniors in the 10 school districts that are at least partially served by New-Mac Electric.
-In addition to the schools that supplied the contest winners, Carthage, Diamond, East Newton, McDonald County, Neosho and Joplin students were also eligible, as were home or private school juniors in the aforementioned districts.
+The contest was open to juniors in the 10 school districts that are at least partially served by New-Mac Electric.
+In addition to the aforemention schools, McDonald County, Neosho, Joplin, Pierce City, Seneca and Wheaton students were also eligible, as were home or private school juniors from the 10 districts.

-Contestants were required to write a 400-600 word essay explaining the difference between an investor-owned electric utility and a cooperative.
+Contestants were required to write a 400-600 word essay on the topic “How Electricity Improved Farm Life.”
 Finalists were then selected and invited to New-Mac’s Neosho office for a personal interview by a panel of judges.

 Youth Tour will take place June 8-14.
 Gray and Rockers will attend a banquet in Jefferson City honoring the more than 100 delegates representing 37 Missouri electric cooperatives.
 Then, the next morning, they will be bused to St. Louis and fly on to Washington D.C., where they will spend the next five days visiting numerous tourist attractions.
 Some of their stops include the Air Force, Washington, Franklin D. Roosevelt, Martin Luther King, Jefferson, Iwo Jima, World War II, Vietnam, Korean and Lincoln Memorials; Arlington National Cemetery; Mt.
 Vernon; Ford’s Theatre; and Capitol Hill.
 They will also interact with over 1,500 students from co-ops across the country during NRECA Youth Day.
 On the final day, the group will visit the White House before flying back to St. Louis, and busing to Jefferson City to conclude the trip.